Accountable Sources have an explicit editorial policy and follow a code of ethics or professional standards.

 Wall Street Journal: Policies for Employeess[sic] of the News Departments of The Wall Street Journal, Newswires and MarketWatch

 Accountable sources issue corrections for the errors and inaccuracies they subsequently discover in their reporting.
+Fake news sources are not accountable for their content.
+They include content that contains partially fabricated or misleading information as well as outright falsehoods.

 Accountable sources sign their stories and take personal responsibility for the content.